sbaron24/WineRecommender/README.md

 # WineRecommender

-This is a line from RStudio!
+This is simply a document outlining a project that I completed for Springboard's online data science bootcamp.
+Please see the other, main document in the repo.